maltandmash/managed-component-mixpanel/README.md

 ### Mixpanel Project Token `string`

 The Mixpanel Project Token is the unique identifier of your Mixpanel project.
-In Zaraz, set this as default field `@token`.
+In Zaraz, set this as Default Field `@token`.
 It can also be overridden per event via payload keys `@token`, `$token`, or `token`.
 [Learn more](https://help.mixpanel.com/hc/en-us/articles/115004502806-Find-Project-Token-)

 ### Is EU region `boolean`

-Set `isEU` to `true` if you are enrolled in EU Data Residency.
+In Zaraz, create `isEU` as a custom field in Settings and set `isEU` to `true` if you are enrolled in EU Data Residency.
 Endpoint routing is:
 - `true` -> `https://api-eu.mixpanel.com/...`
 - `false` (or unset) -> `https://api.mixpanel.com/...`
 [Learn more](https://help.mixpanel.com/hc/en-us/articles/360039135652-Data-Residency-in-EU)